piedb-dev/piestream/src/risedevtool/README.md

 ## Usage-Level Guide

-As a RisingWave developer, you may need to start components and debug components.
+As a piestream developer, you may need to start components and debug components.
 RiseDev makes your life easier with a flexible scene configuration and a service bootstrapper.

 ### Service Bootstrapper